andrescotton-cience/RioPlatenseSpanish_Neurosurgery_Dataset/README.md

 | negación                              | negation                      |
 | voz_pasiva                            | passive voice                 |

-ground_truth has 3 possible values:
+'ground_truth' has 2 possible values:
 "4" means that they underwent a neurosurgery procedure.
 "-1" means that they did NOT underwent a neurosurgery procedure.

-"1" means means they are experiencing pain.
+For every other tag, 1 means that the phrase has the linguistic structure named in the tag, 0 means it doesn't.